 The impact on the actual state for recreational would be huge and is predicted to bring in an estimated $300 million in tax revenue annually.
 To give some perspective, this would be more than double what the state of Colorado gets in tax revenue for its state.

 When you are looking to open a cannabis business in New Jersey, one of the most important considerations is location.
 There are particular local municipalities where they have determined to outright ban or restrict marijuana.
 This means you might find it a challenge to set up recreational or medical cannabis businesses here.

 More than 70 towns have banned recreational marijuana sales in the past years.
 You can see a list of these towns here.
 However, any ordinance enacted by a municipality prior to the effective date of the new legalization law is null and void.
-If a municipality still wants to pursue prohibition, a ban must be passed again within 180 days from Feb.
-22, 2021, the day the law was enacted.

 Medical Marijuana has come a long way in New Jersey.
 In 2010 Compassionate Use Medical Marijuana Act which allowed medical cannabis use for individuals with particular conditions including cancer, glaucoma, MS, HIV/AIDS, seizure disorder, Lou Gehrig’s disease, severe muscle spasms, muscular dystrophy, inflammatory bowel disease, Crohn’s, and any terminal illness where the patient has a year or less.
 Eventually, in 2016 through 2017, post-traumatic disorder, migraines, Tourette’s, autism-related anxiety, Alzheimer’s related anxiety, and chronic pain in particular circumstances were added to the list for use.